jm-goldacker/Nao-Simulation/README.md

 # Nao Simulation

 This software simulates the robot Nao, which is built by Aldebaran Robotics.
-It uses the [Open Dynamics Engine (ODE) 0.16](https://www.ode.org/) as physics engine.
+It uses the [Open Dynamics Engine (ODE) 0.16](https://www.ode.org/) as a physics engine.

 ## Motivation

-The project was my assignment for a university lesson, which has the objective to teach software design patterns and the process of software development.
+This project was my assignment for a university course, which had the objective to teach software design patterns and the process of software development.

 **This software is not perfect.
-I would design many things different now.
-It was my first bigger C++ project and developed in a short amount of time.**
+I would design many things differently now.
+It was my first bigger C++ project and I developed it in a short amount of time.**

-**This repository is for everyone who wants to program something like a robot simulation with ODE and needs some kind of starting point.
-It's currently not being maintained, but I might refactor/rewrite the code in the future.**
+This repository is for everyone who wants to program something like a robot simulation with ODE and needs some kind of starting point.
+It's currently not being maintained, but I might refactor/rewrite the code in the future.

 You can find the documentation of this software with all design decisions inside `docs`.